digitalocean/container-blueprints/DOKS-CI-CD/README.md

 ### Event Listeners and Triggers

-You need a mechanism to tell Tekton how to react and trigger your CI pipeline in response to external events emitted by various sources (such as GitHub for example).
-This is accomplished via another Tekton component called Triggers (needs to be installed separately).
-Tekton triggers allows you to detect and extract information from events from a variety of sources and execute TaskRuns and PipelineRuns based on that information.
+You need a mechanism to tell Tekton how to react and trigger your CI pipeline in response to external events emitted by various sources, such as GitHub.
+This is accomplished via another Tekton component called [Triggers](https://github.com/tektoncd/triggers) (needs to be installed separately).
+Tekton triggers allows you to detect and extract information from events from a variety of sources, and execute TaskRuns and PipelineRuns based on that information.
 It can also pass information extracted from events directly to TaskRuns and PipelineRuns.

-Following resources are required to automatically trigger a CI pipeline using GitHub webhooks:
+Following resources are required to automatically trigger a Tekton pipeline using GitHub webhooks:

-1. An [EventListener](https://github.com/tektoncd/triggers/blob/main/docs/eventlisteners.md) - listens for events and specifies one or more `Triggers`.
+1. An [EventListener](https://github.com/tektoncd/triggers/blob/main/docs/eventlisteners.md) - listens for events, and specifies one or more `Triggers`.
 2. A [Trigger](https://github.com/tektoncd/triggers/blob/main/docs/triggers.md) - specifies what happens when the `EventListener` detects an event.
 A `Trigger` specifies a `TriggerTemplate` and a `TriggerBinding`.
 3. A [TriggerTemplate](https://github.com/tektoncd/triggers/blob/main/docs/triggertemplates.md) - specifies what `TaskRun` or `PipelineRun` to execute when your `EventListener` detects an event.
 4. A [TriggerBinding](https://github.com/tektoncd/triggers/blob/main/docs/triggerbindings.md) - specifies what data to extract from the event payload, and how to pass that data to the `TriggerTemplate`.

 Optionally, you can also create an [Interceptor](https://github.com/tektoncd/triggers/blob/main/docs/interceptors.md) to filter events, perform webhook verification (using secrets), or other processing before the Trigger actions are executed.

-The EventListener logic is implemented via a dedicated controller, running as a Pod in your Kubernetes cluster.
-Following diagram shows how the event listener works:
+Following diagram illustrates how Tekton EventListeners and Triggers work:

 ![Tekton Events Listening Overview](assets/images/tekton_event_listener_overview.png)

-In this blueprint you will use Tekton event listeners and triggers to respond to GitHub push events, and run the CI pipeline used to build and publish your custom application image to a remote Docker registry.
+In this blueprint you will use Tekton EventListeners and Triggers to respond to GitHub push events, and trigger the CI/CD pipeline used to build and deploy your custom application.

-Please visit the [official project page](https://tekton.dev/docs/triggers) for more information and details about Tekton event listeners and triggers.
+Please visit the [official project page](https://tekton.dev/docs/triggers) for more information and details about Tekton EventListener and Triggers.

 ### Tekton Catalog